samtby/fullstackopen/README.md

 * [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle)
 * [transitive dependencies ](https://lexi-lambda.github.io/blog/2016/08/24/understanding-the-npm-dependency-model/)
 * [semantic versioning](https://docs.npmjs.com/about-semantic-versioning)

+# Question everything

+Debugging Full Stack applications may seem tricky at first.
+Soon our application will also have a database in addition to the frontend and backend, and there will be many potential areas for bugs in the application.

+When the application "does not work", we have to first figure out where the problem actually occurs.
+It's very common for the problem to exist in a place where you didn't expect it to, and it can take minutes, hours, or even days before you find the source of the problem.

+The key is to be systemic.
+Since the problem can exist anywhere, you must question everything, and eliminate all possibilities one by one.
+Logging to the console, Postman, debuggers, and experience will help.

+When bugs occur, the worst of all possible strategies is to continue writing code.
+It will guarantee that your code will soon have even more bugs, and debugging them will be even more difficult.
+The stop and fix principle from Toyota Production Systems is very effective in this situation as well.

 ## JavaScript materials

 * In Js Toutes les valeurs sont vraies sauf si elles sont définies comme fausses (c'est-à-dire, à l'exception de faux, 0, -0, 0n, "", null, undefined et NaN).